 Source: Deloitte analysis of Medicare Cost Report data.
 Federal hospitals were excluded from the analysis.

 What we didn’t accurately predict five years ago was the level of acceleration of the shift in care away from the hospital.
-The adoption of virtual health accelerated dramatically during the COVID-19 pandemic.3 Greater scrutiny of disparities in care can also transform how hospitals will operate in the future with more focus on improving the health of those in the health systems’ communities with the consumer and equity at the center of efforts.4 The increasing presence of and opportunities for outside entrants and disrupters to the industry are a growing threat to incumbents.5 These trends are expected to result in care delivery becoming more virtual, prevention/well-being–focused, consumer-centric, and equitable.
+The adoption of virtual health accelerated dramatically during the COVID-19 pandemic.3 Greater scrutiny of disparities in care can also transform how hospitals will operate in the future with more focus on improving the health of those in the health systems’ communities with the consumer and equity at the centre of efforts.4 The increasing presence of and opportunities for outside entrants and disrupters to the industry are a growing threat to incumbents.5 These trends are expected to result in care delivery becoming more virtual, prevention/well-being–focussed, consumer-centric and equitable.
 What does this mean for hospitals today and how does this lead to M&A?

 Fewer hospitals will likely be needed in 2030 leading to the rapid consolidation of health systems.
-We expect these trends to lead to a drop in demand for inpatient beds over the next 10 years with commensurate lower inpatient hospital revenue and demand for fewer hospitals, resulting in continued significant consolidation among hospitals and health systems during the period.
+We expect these trends to lead to a drop in demand for inpatient beds over the next 10 years with commensurate lower inpatient hospital income and demand for fewer hospitals, resulting in continued significant consolidation among hospitals and health systems during the period.

 M&A activity during the next 10 years will vary by market.
-We expect to see hospital M&A in all geographic areas due to the forecasted significant decline in inpatient hospital revenue and beds.
+We expect to see hospital M&A in all geographic areas due to the forecasted significant decline in inpatient hospital income and beds.
 However, it will likely be most pronounced in MSAs in markets with declining or flat population growth and hospitals with poor financial performance.

-To project likelihood of M&A by specific market, we categorized all 390 MSAs based on the performance of the hospitals in the market and demographic factors (figures 3 and 4).
+To project likelihood of M&A by specific market, we categorised all 390 MSAs based on the performance of the hospitals in the market and demographic factors (figures 3 and 4).
 The categories that we developed—numbered 1 (most likely to consolidate) to 4 (least likely to consolidate)—include MSAs across the country sharing similar traits that will likely lead to health system M&A (see sidebar, “Methodology,” for more details).

-Health systems should consider how they can leverage the tools of M&A—acquisitions, mergers, integration, and divestures—to transform themselves, innovate care delivery, and succeed in the future.
+Health systems should consider how they can leverage the tools of M&A—acquisitions, mergers, integration and divestures—to transform themselves, innovate care delivery and succeed in the future.

 With rapid consolidation expected in nearly every market and to control one’s own destiny, health systems should start strategic planning immediately to position for success in the future.

 The pandemic might have been unprecedented in its impact but even as we set out on the road to recovery, we expect change to be a constant in the health care industry.
 Care delivery is changing.
 Hospital business models are changing.
 The concept of scale is changing.
-Executives should be smart about how they get there.
+Executives should be clever about how they get there.

-Assumptions for revenue projections:
+Assumptions for income projections:

-Assumptions for bed demand: High, medium, and low scenarios for each of the following assumptions based upon 2014–2018 national hospital trends from the Medicare cost report and assumptions based on historic performance and our future of health vision.
+Assumptions for bed demand: High, medium and low scenarios for each of the following assumptions based upon 2014–2018 national hospital trends from the Medicare cost report and assumptions based on historic performance and our future of health vision.

 Assumptions for MSA-level analysis:

 Amid uncertainty and change, health care stakeholders are looking for new ways to transform the journey of care.
-By focusing on the differentiated needs of plans and providers, our US Health Care practice helps clients transform uncertainty into possibility and rapid change into lasting progress.
+By focussing on the differentiated needs of plans and providers, our US Health Care practice helps clients transform uncertainty into possibility and rapid change into lasting progress.